 The show of shame going on in the House of Representatives took a tragic turn this afternoon as one of the members of the House lost his life.
 The member, Aminu Safana (PDP Katsina), chairman of the House Committee on Health, collapsed on the floor of the House during another rowdy session.
 He was rushed to the National Hospital, Abuja, where he was pronounced dead.
 Aminu Safana was very active on the floor of the House today as he jumped up and down in ecstasy during their rowdy meeting.
 The pro-Etteh and anti-Etteh groups had engaged each other in a free-for-all fight– ELENDU REPORT

 I had tried very hard to stay off the discussions on the obscene development going on at the National Assembly and particularly the one concerning the allegation of corruption rocking the lower house.
 I thought it was best to stay off following it and or commenting about it.
-However when things started getting difficult to swallow, the wise thing is to spill such thing out before suffocation.
+However, when things started getting difficult to swallow, the wise thing is to spill such thing out before suffocation.

 Last Wednesday 17th October 2007, I heard the horrifying news that as consequence of the chaos at the lower house of assembly, a member slummed and died.
 There was no autopsy performed on him to search for the possible cause of death; he was buried the next day according to Islamic rites.
-This member of the legislative branch had been a medical doctor, one of the best trained doctors in
+This member of the legislative branch had been a medical doctor, one of the best trained doctors in Nigeria, the finest.

 The death on its own does not call for special dedication from me.
 I am too occupied in several other things to worry my head about someone who was a sworn defender of Madam Speaker, the “proven” thief of the highest order.
 Ordinarily, the doctor knew what he was into and for which he paid an ultimate price.
 And records of history will be there to remind his children, our children and generations of Nigerian on the ridicule of the circumstances that prompted the death of the doctor.
 But my concern is to regurgitate and ruminate over those things that do not make sense to me before they suffocate me.